ogg25/camera-enhancer-docs/programming/ios/api/basic-setting/basic-setting.md

 ## pauseCamera and resumeCamera

-Note: these APIs are created for pause & resume camera but camera module is still working when being paused. if you want to shut down camera module please use `stopScanning`.
+Note: these APIs are created to pause & resume the camera.
+The camera module is still working when being paused. if you want to shut down the camera module please use `stopScanning`.

 Objective-C: